Chenpinji/LLMThief/README.md

 # Configuration-Leaking-on-LLM-APP-Store
 In this repository, we propose LLMThief, an end-to-end framework designed for red teamers to systematically understand and identify configuration leaking vulnerabilities in LLM app stores.
-Compared to prior work that treated LLM apps merely as conversational interfaces, our key insight is to view the LLM app store as a unified, integrated system.
-This system-level security perspective enables us to identify a richer attack surface, leveraging extra knowledge to develop more effective attacks.
+Compared to prior work that treated LLM apps from model-level, our key insight is to view the LLM app store as a unified, integrated system.
+This store-level security perspective enables us to identify various exploitable features and present an approach to infer and bypass the store defenses.

 👉👉👉
 We publicly release all the source code of LLMThief to support future research.
 We also hope that LLMThief can be widely adopted in red-team testing to help enhance the security of LLM app stores.